apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
 **Timer and State:**
-In addition to aforementioned parameters, user defined Timer and State parameters can be used in a Stateful DoFn.
+In addition to aforementioned parameters, user defined Timer and State parameters can be used in a stateful DoFn.
 Timers and States are explained in more detail in the [Timely (and Stateful) Processing with Apache Beam](/blog/2017/08/28/timely-processing.html) blog post.
 {{< /paragraph >}}